SobczakArtur/github-repositories-proxy/README.md

 Client: GithubClient

-Single package, no DTO/domain split, no security, no pagination, no caching, no resilience, no WebFlux.
+Single package.
+No DTO/domain split.
+No security.
+No pagination.
+No caching.
+No resilience.
+No WebFlux.

-Testing
+# Testing

-Only integration tests using:
+Only integration tests

+Tools used:

 @SpringBootTest